b1ank1108/awesome-stars/README.md

 - [dwisiswant0/awesome-oneliner-bugbounty](https://github.com/dwisiswant0/awesome-oneliner-bugbounty) - A collection of awesome one-liner scripts especially for bug bounty tips.
 - [ItsIgnacioPortal/Hacker-Scoper](https://github.com/ItsIgnacioPortal/Hacker-Scoper) - CLI tool for filtering URLs/IPs with automatically-updated Bug Bounty program scope rules.
 - [KathanP19/JSFScan.sh](https://github.com/KathanP19/JSFScan.sh) - Automation for javascript recon in bug bounty.
+- [KingOfBugbounty/KingOfBugBountyTips](https://github.com/KingOfBugbounty/KingOfBugBountyTips) - Our main goal is to share tips from some well-known bughunters.
+Using recon methodology, we are able to find subdomains, apis, and tokens that are already exploitable, so we can report them.
+We wish to influence Onelinetips and explain the commands, for the better understanding of new hunters..
 - [projectdiscovery/public-bugbounty-programs](https://github.com/projectdiscovery/public-bugbounty-programs) - Community curated list of public bug bounty and responsible disclosure programs.
 - [RapidDNS/Afuzz](https://github.com/RapidDNS/Afuzz) - Afuzz is an automated web path fuzzing tool for the Bug Bounty projects.
 - [supr4s/WebHackingTools](https://github.com/supr4s/WebHackingTools) - Automatically install some web hacking/bug bounty tools.